Volunteer and Intern in Peru

 Projects Abroad runs volunteer and internship programs in the Amazon Rainforest and the Sacred Valley.
 We also have projects in Cusco, a city that was once the most important of the Inca Empire.
-The country is around two-thirds the size of Mexico, Peru was shaped by the Incas and the Spanish.
-Hispanic and Native Peruvians live, for the most part, in harmony.
+The country is around two-thirds the size of Mexico and was shaped by the Incas and the Spanish.
 Both Spanish and Quechua are commonly spoken throughout Sacred Valley of the Incas, as well as in through the whole of Peru.

 “Peru is a magical spot: a melting pot of different cultures and a country of dazzling scenery, yet to be discovered archaeological sites and lovable people.
 Our volunteers form an integral part of the communities they live in, whether in the Amazon Rainforest or high up in the Andes.
 They engage with the local people and really contribute to the development of the country.
 Come join us in this land of variety and adventure!”

 The Projects Abroad office in Peru is located in Urubamba, a town in the heart of the Sacred Valley.
 Volunteers work in many of the small towns within the region as well as in Cusco.
-You will find that Peruvians are eager to welcome volunteers into their communities and volunteers often return saying that the families and individuals that they met were the highlight of their experience abroad.
+You will find that Peruvians are eager to welcome volunteers into their communities and many of our volunteers often return saying that the families and individuals they met were the highlight of their experience abroad.

 If you want to work in the Amazon Rainforest, our Conservation & Environment Project is an hour’s flight from Lima to Puerto Maldonado, followed by a two-hour boat trip up the Madre de Dios River.
 Once you arrive, you will live and work in the heart of the Amazon Rainforest at our own Taricaya Lodge.
 You might find yourself living alongside playful spider monkeys!